-Below, we've rounded up the best scanners on the market today.
-Alternatively, if you want a scanner and a printer in one, rather than a dedicated device, read our guide to best all-in-one printers (opens in new tab).
-Or, if you want a scanner just for negatives or slides, check out the best film scanners (opens in new tab).
+Meanwhile, if you want a scanner and a printer in one, rather than a dedicated device, read our guide to best all-in-one printers (opens in new tab).
+If you want a scanner just for negatives or slides, check out our roundup of the best film scanners (opens in new tab).
 And if you need to scan books, see our list of best book scanners.

 Best scanner for documents & photos in 2023

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.